indie/intergroup/readme.txt

 		> Location
 		> City

 	The rest of the columns are optional.
 The "Maps" column can be the most cantankerous; just plod through and get your Google Maps or Yahoo Maps or Bing Maps links.
+People love to be able to look up meeting locations on their phones.

 	If you run into trouble, look at the test file for hints on how to get it working; it's not recommended to start a file from scratch; copy (cp) the existing one, and paste in your data.
 Leave the column headers alone; if the upload doesn't work, it's usually because the column headers are broken, or the columns are not completely "empty" when you copy over.
 Copy one column at a time, just the info you need.
 When it works, you'll see the success message:  "meetings imported successfully!"